jplhomer/taghound-media-tagger/README.md

 ## Installation ##

+1. NOTE: You must have PHP 5.5 or greater installed on your server to activate the plugin.
+Ask your web host about this if you are unsure.
 1. Upload 'taghound-media-tagger' to the '/wp-content/plugins/' directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Visit the [Clarifai Developer Portal](https://developer.clarifai.com/) and create a free or paid account